microsoft/aed-learn-template/README.md

   - Index page:
     ```
     > [!TIP]
-    > This module is part of a multi-modal learning experience.
+    > This module is part of a multimodal learning experience.
 Start the module to see how you can follow along!
     ```
     with no link.
 See mockup in appendix
   - If there is one video for multiple modules in a learning path, on the Index page for all modules after the first:
     ```
     > [!TIP]
-    > This module is part of a multi-modal learning experience.
+    > This module is part of a multimodal learning experience.
 Revisit the first module to see how you can follow along!
     ```
   - Intro unit:
     ```
     > [!TIP]
-    > This module is part of a multi-modal learning experience.
+    > This module is part of a multimodal learning experience.
 Follow along with a video walkthrough of the module in a new tab.
     ```
     Links to a 30-60 minute technical walkthrough video on the Microsoft Developer YouTube Channel.
 See mockup in appendix.